chnm/crdh/_essays/v06-01-across-the-color-line.md

 continental US with the intention of creating a pool of respondents representing a cross-section of the entire army.
-After arriving at a designated army post, a local survey team used a standardized procedure, calling every nth man from a selected unit until a representative sample size was reached, which was usually one out of every nine or ten service members from the unit.
+After arriving at a designated army post, a local survey team used a standardized procedure, calling every *n*th man from a selected unit until a representative sample size was reached, which was usually one out of every nine or ten service members from the unit.
 Researchers wanted, for this particular survey, to create regional balance as well.
 For outfits